Sooshiance/Online_Booking_Sys/README.md

 - Blog section for user comment about their experience of Aroot Beauty
 - Question section for users to ensure from the services
 - Full Authentication cycle
+- RSS feeds for better indexing
+- Meta third-party for SEO and Ranking

 If you found any bug or better solution for a Reservation system like this, send a comment for me.